silverbulletmd/silverbullet/website/SETTINGS.md

 #  description: "Go to the previous page"
 #  mobile: true # Only show on mobile devices, set to false to show only on desktop

-# Override keyboard shortcuts and command priority
+# Create keyboard or slash command shortcuts for commands
 shortcuts:
+# Map a key to a command
-- command: "Navigate: Center Cursor" # But a command name is also supported
+- command: "{[Navigate: Center Cursor]}"
   key: "Alt-x"
+# Map a slash command (e.g. `/indent`) to a command
+- command: "{[Outline: Move Right]}"
+  slashCommand: "indent"
+- command: "{[Outline: Move Left]}"
+  slashCommand: "outdent"
+# Bump a command's priority in the command palette
 - command: "{[Upload: File]}"
-  priority: 1 # Make sure this appears at the top of the list in the command palette
+  priority: 1

 # Page decorations
 pageDecorations: